First Week After Hair Transplant Surgery

 Am I going to keep the hair or lose it?

 I hope you are among the small group of people who does keep their transplanted hair and begins growing from the day of surgery.
-However, the general rule is “Don’t count on them”.
-We put most of our patients on finasteride after their hair transplant, but still about 80-90% shed all transplanted hair.
+However, the general rule is “Don’t count on them.”

 What is the chance of shock loss after hair transplant?

-Shock loss is a different story and considering that you have been on finasteride before and will continue it after hair transplant, you have a good chance to prevent and significantly reduce the chance of shock loss.
+Shock loss is a different story and considering that you have been on the prescription medication before and will continue it after hair transplant, you have a good chance to prevent and significantly reduce the chance of shock loss.

 I look forward to seeing you soon for your post operation visit at day 10 after hair transplant.